XHAlawa/AutoFormsBuilderFilesGenerator/README.md

   "modelsPath": "./../api/models",
   "formsOutput": "/src/app/forms"
+  "schemeFile": "E://swagger.json"
 }
 ```

 **note** this file will be used also for **ng-openapi-gen** tool [Click here to know more about it](https://www.npmjs.com/package/ng-openapi-gen "Click here to know more about it") in section "Configuration file and CLI arguments"

 our tool carse only about properties "modelsPath,  formsOutput, input"
 - Input: url for open-api scheme json file
+- schemeFile: local path for scheme json file it's hight order execution if it exist
+              scheme is loaded from local file instead of url even if url is set
 - models: path for generated models **ng-openapi-gen**
 - formsOutput: where should our tool generated formsbuilder classes

 ### Generate Services And Models
 first we need to generated services and models by using **ng-openapi-gen**